SweeWarman/WebGCS/README.md

 # WEB GCS

 Web GCS is a javascript based ground control station.
-This is experiment in progress.
+This is still an experiment in progress.